comfy/comfy-bootstrap-form/README.md

 ### Gotchas

-- In Rails 5.1 `form_for` does not generate ids for inputs.
+- In Rails 5.1 `form_with` does not generate ids for inputs.
 If you want them you'll need to override this method: [actionview/lib/action_view/helpers/form_helper.rb#L745](https://github.com/rails/rails/blob/bdc581616b760d1e2be3795c6f0f3ab4b1e125a5/actionview/lib/action_view/helpers/form_helper.rb#L745)
 - For inline radio buttons and check boxes you need to add custom css for error messages show up.
 See: [twbs/bootstrap/issues/25540](https://github.com/twbs/bootstrap/issues/25540)